 PSPB 6251.
 Fundamentals of Electronic Publishing.
 2 Credits.

-Overview of current and emerging content technologies; software and hardware components of a typical publishing system, the enabling standards, and publishing systems architecture.
+Overview of current and emerging content technologies, software and hardware components of a typical publishing system, enabling standards, and publishing systems architecture.
 Restricted to students in the MPS in publishing program.
-Prerequisite: PSPB 6251.
+Prerequisites: PSPB 6251.

 PSPB 6259.
 E-Publishing Tools.
 2 Credits.